 A small stomach pouch (about the size of a medium egg) is created with a stapler device.
 The small intestines are divided; one end is brought up and connected to the small stomach pouch using the stapler.
 The intestines are reconnected further downstream.

-Dr. Josh Roller, Dr. Yong Kwon, and Dr. Jaime Dutton typically performs this procedure laparoscopically 99% of the time, aiming to avoid a large incision in the abdomen.
+Dr. Josh Roller, Dr. Yong Kwon, Dr. Jaime Dutton, Dr. Jessica Pries, and Dr. Noe Rodriguez typically performs this procedure laparoscopically 99% of the time, aiming to avoid a large incision in the abdomen.
 It is extremely rare for our surgeons to have to perform open weight loss surgery.
 Most of our patients stay for one night in the hospital.
 They are able to go back to work in a week’s time and have less than a 1% wound complication rate.

 Expected Weight Loss

 Patients generally lose between 65-80% of their excess weight.
 The exact amount of weight lost depends on your preoperative body mass index (heavier people lose more weight), compliance with dietary instruction, and increasing your activity levels (exercise).
 Commitment to proper food choices, nutritional supplementation, and increased activity is essential to maximizing and maintaining your weight loss in the long-term.
 Failure to make these commitments can lead to weight regain.

 The first step your weight loss journey is to register for one of our weight loss seminars.
 We offer these seminars in both live and online formats.